York College, City University of New York: Accreditation

-York is accredited by the Middle States Commission on Higher Education and is a member of the Association of Colleges and Universities of the State of New York, the American Association of Colleges for Teacher Education, and the Council for the Accreditation of Educator Preparation, (CAEP).
+York is accredited by the Middle States Commission on Higher Education.
+Its teacher education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 All education programs are registered by the New York State Department of Education and lead to New York State provisional certification after passing the written parts of the New York State Teacher Certification Examination after students pass the examination.
 York's Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA); The Physician Assistant Studies Program is accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc.; York's Social Work program is accredited by the Council on Social Work Education; and the Nursing Program by the National League for Nursing.
 A degree in accounting at York College includes all the educational requirements to sit for the Uniform Certified Public Accounting.